Donner Party Expeditions

 The Donner Relief Expedition left Johnson’s Ranch (east of Wheatland, CA) on February 14th, 2022 to map the route of the relief parties and explore the character and motivations of the members of the relief parties.
 They arrived at the Donner Museum at the east end of Donner Lake on February 18th, 2022, exactly 175 years after the arrival of the First Relief at the Lake cabins.
 The Expedition members are all accomplished ultra runners who the year before journeyed from Donner Lake to Johnson’s Ranch as the Forlorn Hope Expedition.
 Upon their arrival at the Donner Museum they presented a Donner Party Expedition Q&A as part of the Sierra State Parks Foundation’s Sierra Speakers Series, available for viewing on YouTube.

 The journey was documented through the team’s daily journals and by an embedded documentary film crew, and was tracked by GPS live over the internet.
-In addition, they were joined by Josh Gates of the Discovery Channel’s Expedition Unknown, which will include the expedition in an episode Donner Party Horror and Heroes which will air on August 24 and 25, and September 3, 2022.
+In addition, they were joined by Josh Gates of the Discovery Channel’s Expedition Unknown, which included the expedition in an episode Donner Party Horror and Heroes which aired on August 24 and 25, and September 3, 2022.
+The episode is available on Discovery+ and YouTube.